OxfordRSE/uniqplus_snake_project/README.md

 1. *Short Snake*.
 The rules of this game are [here](./rules/short_snake.md)
 2. *Growing Snake*.
 The rules of this game are [here](./rules/growing_snake.md)

 We recommend that all game developers start with *Short Snake* before moving on to *Growing Snake*.
+We also highly recommend that you go through the vignettes below for `pygame`: the Python package we are going to use to code up our game.

-## Installing pygame
+## Getting up and running in pygame
-In this project, we are going to use the Python package `pygame`.
-To install it, you can run:
+To install `pygame`, you can run:

 `pip install pygame`

 from the command line.
 Note that this requires you to have the command line tool `pip` installed (see [here](https://pip.pypa.io/en/stable/installing/) for instructions on this).

-## Getting started with pygame
 To help get you acquainted with pygame and to give some guidance of the task, we have created the following short vignettes:
 - [Setting up a blank canvas](./steps/blank_screen.md)
 - [Drawing on the canvas](./steps/drawing.md)